This post is also available in: Nederlands (Dutch)

 “As far as music is concerned, I was most influenced in my youth by the place where I experienced a lot: Amsterdam.
 The Awakenings line-ups have had a huge impact on my DJ development and my style.
 Imagine artists like Dave Clarke and Jeff Mills.
 They were a major source of inspiration.
 Until this day, other artist’s performances inspire me.
 Techno is a new thing and I love that.
 It keeps on evolving.”

-This interview is originally published on October 21st 2015 on DJMag.nl.
+This interview with Tek-No-Bee is originally published on October 21st 2015 on DJMag.nl.

 Tek-No-Bee a.k.a.
 Bjarne Nooter started spinning records after being infected by techno at an Awakenings-party in 1997.

 During the following years he performed in the Netherlands at known parties, festivals and clubs.
 In Europe he played in all of the Netherlands, Belgium, Germany, Slovenia and Czech Republic, Croatia, Ireland and Hungary.

 Since 2003 he started seriously performing as a vinyl-DJ.
 His mixes are brought to a higher level by extra effects, beat juggles and scratches or with 4 deck turntables.
 In 2003 Tek-No-Bee also started his own ‘x-perimental’ parties in his hometown Uithoorn.These parties gave young Techno talent a chance to prove them.